codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 The code in the `__init__.py` file initialises a Flask app, connects to a local Redis server, and creates a queue that will store our tasks later.

-Right now the database we are connecting to is our local Redis server but later on we will change this to connect to the Redis Data Capsule through an environment variable.
+The database we are currently connecting to is our local Redis server, but later we will change this to connect to the Redis Data Capsule through an environment variable.

 This file also imports the views and tasks we will be creating later on.

-## Create the Homepage
+## Creating the Homepage

 Next we will create the `.html` file for our homepage.
-Inside the `queue_app` folder, create a new folder called `templates` and enter into it.
-Inside the `templates` folder, create a new file called `index.html` and paste the following code inside:
+Inside the `queue_app` folder, create a new folder called `templates`.
+In the `templates` folder, create a new file called `index.html`, and paste the following code in it:

 ```html